Counsellor,

 4

-With a calm disposition, strong communication skills and respect for individual differences, I collaborate with people from diverse backgrounds and age-groups.
-My journey began as a Mental Health Nurse, guided by a Person-Centred Approach, and has since grown to include Cognitive Behavioural (CBT), Solution-Focused Therapy (SFBT) and other evidence-based methods.
+With a calm disposition, and respect for individual differences, I work with people from diverse backgrounds and age-groups.
+My journey began as a Mental Health Nurse, guided by Person-Centred Approach, and has since grown to include Cognitive Behavioural (CBT), Solution-Focused Brief Therapy (SFBT) and other evidence-based methods, I also speak French.

 Counselling and Psychotherapy

-The foundation of my work is the Person-Centred Approach, which places you at the heart of the process.
-I also integrate C.B.T. to address unhelpful thought patterns, Solution-Focused brief therapy to draw out strengths and solutions, and where appropriate, elements of Transactional Therapy and Psychodynamic Therapy to explore unconscious processes by combining these approaches.
-I am able to tailor therapy to the unique needs of each client.
+The foundation of my work is the Person-Centred Approach, placing you at the heart of the process.
+I may integrate C.B.T. to address unhelpful thought patterns, Solution-Focused brief therapy to draw out strengths and solutions, or elements of Transactional Therapy for interpersonal conflicts but use Psychodynamic Therapy to explore unconscious processes to tailor therapy to the needs of the person.

 Understanding Grief and Loss

-Everyone faces loss at some point.
-Yet, grief is a deeply personal experience that can affect people in different ways - the death of a loved one often brings overwhelming emotions and physical effects such as tiredness, sleeplessness, or a sense of emptiness.
-Significant changes, such as retirement or job loss, can also trigger grief while the loss of a sentimental object may leave an unexpected emotional void.
-Sometimes, loss is more complex- what is called ‘ambiguous loss’- where someone remains physically present but emotionally or mentally absent, for example, due to dementia or long-term illness.
+Everyone faces loss at some point; grief is a deeply personal experience that can affect people in different ways -the death of a loved one often results in a range of emotions, thoughts and behaviour and the physical effects can include tiredness, sleeplessness, or a sense of emptiness.
+Significant changes, such as retirement or job loss, can also trigger grief while the loss of a sentimental object or a pet may leave an unexpected emotional void.
+Sometimes, loss is more complex- what is often called ‘ambiguous loss’- where someone remains physically present but emotionally or mentally absent, for example, due to dementia or long-term illness.

 Areas of focus

-Counselling, Psychotherapy and Coaching provide a confidential and non-judgemental where you are heard, reflect on your experiences and begin to make sense of your thoughts and emotions.
-Our work together can help you develop coping strategies, strengthen relationships, set healthy boundaries, increase resilience, and reconnect with a greater sense of self-awareness and self-compassion.
+Counselling and Psychotherapy provide an accepting, confidential and non-judgemental space to focus on what has been happening and begin to make sense of your thoughts and emotions.
+Our work together can help you feel heard, develop coping strategies, strengthen relationships, set healthy boundaries, increase resilience, and reconnect with a greater sense of self-awareness and self-compassion.
 I work with adults on :

 Ethical Practice